SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#2299]) `HOLDING PAD FOR THE CLIP` + `PRESSING SELECT` in `SONG GRID VIEW` will now always open the `CLIP MODE` menu so you can change the Clip Mode between `INFINITE`, `FILL` and `ONCE`.
 - This change only applies to `SONG GRID VIEW` and NOT `SONG ROW VIEW`

+### 3.29 Added ability to Start / Restart Playback from Specific Clip Pad in Arranger View
+- ([#2615]) Added ability to start / restart arrangement playback from the clip pad you're holding in arranger view.
+  - Note: you need to select a pad of any clip in arranger in order for this to work (it cannot be an empty pad)

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: